-Based in Heidelberg, Victoria, Mercy Hospital for Women is a major public hospital and specialist referral centre with the medical, nursing, midwifery and allied health expertise to provide complex obstetric, neonatal and gynaecological care.
+Based in Heidelberg, Victoria, Mercy Hospital for Women is a major public hospital and specialist referral centre with the medical, nursing, midwifery and allied health expertise to provide complex care for obstetric, neonatal and gynaecological needs.

 The hospital cares for public and private patients across maternity, neonatology and paediatrics, perioperative, gynaecology, and women’s health services.

 Mercy Hospital for Women is a leader in research and teaching, particularly in relation to women’s and newborn’s health.
 The hospital has one of only four neonatal intensive care units in Melbourne and a special care nursery.
 Mercy Hospital for Women cares for some of Victoria’s most unwell babies and provides support for families throughout health journeys.

 Throughout your experience at Mercy Hospital for Women, you may visit different areas of the hospital depending on the care you require.
 Every health journey is different and we strive to tailor care to your personal needs.
 However, some experiences at the hospital follow a standard pathway.
 Find out more about what your experience at the hospital may be like.